SvenGroot/Ookii.CommandLine/docs/SourceGenerationDiagnostics.md

 A property that defines a command line argument may only use an `init` accessor if it also uses the `required` keyword.
-It's not sufficient to mark the argument required; you must use a required property (required properties requires .Net 7 or later).
+It's not sufficient to mark the argument required; you must use a required property (required properties are only supported on .Net 7 or later).

 For example, the following code triggers this error: